nishimehra107-ux/PY-projects-/README.md

 Made credit card validator by giving input of credit card number.

 ### Banking program
 Made a banking program to show balance , withdraw and deposit money just like a bank .

+### Slot Machine
+Small slot machine game by entering amount and betting on it while accessing random emojis.